 FAQs about iPhone Messages Recovery

-1. How do I recover deleted text messages on my iPhone without iCloud or backup for free?
+2. Can I recover the deleted text messages on iPhone without computer?

-If you do not have backups, the only way to recover deleted messages is to rely on third-party software.
+Except for restoring from iCloud or iTunes, there's another way to retrieve text messages on iPhone without computer).
+If you do not have backups, then the only way to recover deleted messages is to rely on third-party software.
 For now, there is no totally free iPhone data recovery software, but most of them have free trial versions.
-Like D-Back, if the free trial version can find and preview the data you need, then probably the full version can recover them, also.
-That means what you can recover with the full version is the same with what you can view with the trial version.
+Maybe you can try one of them to see if it works for your situation.

-3. Can I recover deleted text messages from iPhone via applications?
+3. Can I only recover the deleted text messages from iCloud backup?